 Deposit: There is a non-refundable \$1200.00 deposit, subject to change, for those applicants accepted into the Hardin-Simmons University Physician Assistant Program, which is applied to the tuition for the first semester upon enrollment.
 If an applicant accepted into the Program encounters circumstances that prevent their matriculation, any amount paid by the applicant to the University that is over and above the non-refundable deposit of \$1200.00 will be refunded based on the tuition refund policy set forth by the University and outlined in the University student catalog.
+Refund Policy - Hardin-Simmons University

 Professional Society Membership Fees: Students enrolling in the Hardin-Simmons University Physician Assistant Program will incur a one-time fee for membership to the American Academy of Physician Assistants (AAPA).

 The fee is mandatory and subject to change by the national organization.
 The fee covers membership for the entire duration of PA training.
 Membership includes a monthly subscription to the Journal of the American Academy of Physician Assistants (JAAPA), periodic newsletters, and discounted admission to AAPA's annual national continuing education meeting and is paid directly to the organization.
-Additional information can be found at: https://www.aapa.org/student-central/student-member-resources/
+Additional information can be found at: Student Membership - AAPA

 Students are also required to join the Texas Academy of Physician Assistants (TAPA) for a one-time fee.
-The fee is mandatory and subject to change by the state organization Additional information about TAPA can be found at: https://www.tapa.org
+The fee is mandatory and subject to change by the state organization Additional information about TAPA can be found at: Texas Academy of PAs